Connect with others who understand.

 Written by Emily Wagner, M.S.

-Prurigo nodularis (PN), also known as nodular prurigo, is an inflammatory skin disease that causes nodules, papules, or lesions and intense itchiness (pruritus).
-Researchers aren’t sure of the exact cause of the condition, but they believe it may be due to issues with the immune system and nerves in the skin.
+Prurigo nodularis (PN) — also known as nodular prurigo — is an inflammatory skin disease.
+PN causes bumpy nodules and pruritus (intense itchiness).
+Researchers aren’t sure what causes the condition, but they believe it may be due to issues with the immune system and nerves in the skin.

-PN is associated with several risk factors, both inherited and environmental.
-Inherited risk factors are passed down from parents to their children in DNA.
-These risk factors cannot be controlled.
-On the other hand, environmental risk factors include exposure to certain medications, age, or other chronic health conditions.
+PN is linked to several risk factors, both inherited and environmental.
+Inherited risk factors are passed down from parents to their children in their DNA.
+These risk factors can’t be controlled.
+Environmental risk factors include exposure to certain medications, age, or other ongoing health conditions.
+Keep reading to learn more about the inherited and environmental risk factors and other potential causes of prurigo nodularis.

 The Skin and Prurigo Nodularis

-PN makes a person’s skin extremely itchy, causing those with the condition to pick and scratch at the skin.
-All that scratching can cause your skin to thicken, resulting in raised bumps that continue to itch.
-An itch-scratch cycle can develop, which can be difficult to break — even if you use anti-itch creams and pills.
+PN makes the skin extremely itchy.
+This often leads people to scratch or pick at their skin.
+All that scratching can cause the skin to thicken, resulting in raised bumps that continue to itch.
+An itch-scratch cycle can develop, which can be difficult to break — even with anti-itch creams and pills.

 The Role of the Nervous System

-Skin studies of people living with PN have yielded clues as to why some people develop the condition.
+Skin studies of people living with PN have helped uncover why some people develop the condition.

 It helps to first understand the three layers that make up the skin:

-• Epidermis — The thin outermost layer that protects the body from outside elements
+• Epidermis — This thin, outer layer of skin protects the body from outside elements.

-• Dermis — The thick layer of living tissue below the epidermis that contains blood capillaries, nerve endings, sweat glands, and hair follicles
+• Dermis — The middle layer of tissue contains blood capillaries, nerve endings, sweat glands, and hair follicles.

-• Hypodermis — The bottom layer that serves several functions, including storing fat energy, providing insulation and padding, and attaching the skin to bones and muscle
+• Hypodermis — The bottom layer of skin tissue serves several functions.
+It stores fat energy, provides insulation and padding, and attaches the skin to bones and muscle.

-Researchers have found that people with PN have more nerve fibers in the dermis and fewer in the epidermis compared to those who don’t have PN.
-They believe the excess of these nerve fibers may make people feel more itchiness, which causes PN symptoms.
-The cause of this is not clear, but scratching may contribute to it.
+Research has shown that people with PN have more nerve fibers in the dermis and fewer in the epidermis, compared to those who don’t have PN.
+The excess nerve fibers may make people feel more itchiness, which leads to PN symptoms.
+The exact way this works isn’t clear, but scratching may contribute to it.

 The Role of the Immune System

-People with PN also have different skin composition compared to those who don’t have the condition.
-Studies have found that there are more inflammatory immune cells present in PN, including mast cells and neutrophils.
-Mast cells are responsible for creating allergy symptoms because they release the chemical histamine.
-This typically causes itchy skin and hives, and it’s also connected to the development of eczema.
-Other immune cells help recruit inflammatory cells by releasing special chemical signals known as cytokines.
+People with PN also have different skin makeup compared to those who don’t have the condition.
+Studies have found that there are more inflammatory immune cells in people with PN, such as mast cells.
+Mast cells cause allergy symptoms when they release histamine, a chemical that causes allergic reactions.
+When histamine is released, it often causes itchy skin and hives.
+Mast cells are also associated with eczema.
+Other immune cells help draw in inflammatory cells by releasing special chemical signals known as cytokines.

-Altogether, the combination of increased nerve fibers and inflammation likely causes the intense itchiness associated with PN.
+The combination of increased nerves and inflammation is likely to blame for the intense itchiness associated with PN.

 Inherited Risk Factors

-Inherited factors are passed down through generations.
-Oftentimes, these are seen as mutations in genes that increase a person’s chances of developing a condition or disease.
+Inherited factors are passed down from parent to child.
+Often, these are seen as mutations (changes) in genes.
+These mutations can increase the chances of developing a condition or disease.
 However, researchers haven’t found an exact gene linked to developing PN.

-Race and ethnicity may affect a person’s chances of developing PN.
-A study of 909 people with PN found that African American participants were 3.4 times as likely to have the condition than white participants.
-However, race and ethnicity can often tie into environmental risk factors that complicate these associations.
+Race and ethnicity may affect a person’s chance of developing PN.
+A study of 909 people with PN found that African American participants were 3.4 times as likely to have the condition as white participants.
+However, race and ethnicity often tie into environmental risk factors that complicate these associations.

 Environmental Risk Factors